sheikhmashfiqrahman/Optimal-Breaks/README.md

 # Optimal-Breaks

-### Task: 1

-## (a) Given a word = “envelope” and the list of breaks {1, 3}, if the original problem is totalCost(word[0,7], {1, 3}) identify the subproblems.
+### (a) Given a word = “envelope” and the list of breaks {1, 3}, if the original problem is totalCost(word[0,7], {1, 3}) identify the subproblems.
 How is the total minimum cost computed from these subproblems?
 (You must express the original problem in terms of the subproblems you have identified.)

 Ans: We are given a String S (any word) of length n and a break list B ={b0,b1,b1,…..bm-1} where the breaks are in an increasing order.
 We can assume that B has the length m.
 If we break the String S at a position b,( b taken from the break list).
 Then we will get two strings S[0,b] and S[b+1,n-1].
 Lets identify the optimal substructure it exhibits of the subproblems we are going to find.
 Consider a sequence of break positions {j1, j2, j3…jm-1}.
 So, lets break our string S at a position B[ j1 ], B[j2]… and so on.
 The first break point B[ j1 ], it breaks the string into two substrings S_1 and S_2.
 The remaining subsequence B[ j2 ] to B[ jm-1] are smaller than B[ j1 ] breaks in S1 optimally.
 Subsequence B[ j2 ] to B[ jm-1] values(cost) are greater than B[ j1 ] break in S2 optimally.
 Given that the word ENVELOPE and list of Break B={1,3}.
 We have two decisions, either we choose 1 or 3.
 If we break at position 1 we get word[0,1] and word[2,7].
 We cannot break [0,1] further.
 We break word[2,7] to word[2,3], [4,7] Then if we again break the word at position 3 we get word[0,3] and word [4,7].
 From [0,3], we can break it to word [0,1] and word[2,3].
 We can already identify our subproblems from this.
 In other words, subproblems will be indexed by sub lists of the list of breaks needed to be made.
 We try to take each possible break with minimal cost.

-## (b) Write down the formula for totalCost(word[i, j], breakList) as a recursive function.
+### (b) Write down the formula for totalCost(word[i, j], breakList) as a recursive function.
 (You should use your answer to (a) as a guide: what do you do arithmetically with the subproblems?
 Don’t worry if your answer is not something you can implement directly.)

 Ans: We have taken list B and element b from the answer (a) totalCost(word[i,j], B)= 0, if b== j or b == -1 where b belongs to B list